The Church of Jesus Christ of Latter-day Saints in China: Legal status

-The LDS Church is not officially recognized by the national government in mainland China, and operates under restrictions on fellowshipping and proselytism.
-Sociologist Pierre Vendassi states that the LDS Church has achieved a "precarious, but no less real, status of recognition" in practice.
+The church is not officially recognized by the national government in mainland China, and operates under restrictions on fellowshipping and proselytism.
+Sociologist Pierre Vendassi states that the church has achieved a "precarious, but no less real, status of recognition" in practice.

 According to Vendassi, the legal tolerance of the church by mainland Chinese authorities is atypical of religious movements based outside of China and can be attributed to the church's practice of engaging in quasi-diplomatic dialogue with governmental authorities and strictly following regulations on religion.
 Vendassi identifies a "red church" strategy in the church's actions, coming to the conclusion the church appears to be seeking to become an officially sanctioned religion in mainland China.

-Scholar Kim-Kwong Chan describes a "dilemma" that the Chinese government faces with regard to the LDS Church's legal status: recognizing the church would "open the floodgates to other world religions" seeking official status.
-Chan also states that China's regulations on religion have created an "embarrassing situation" in which the LDS Church lacks official status despite "influential business investors" in China like Bill Marriott being members of the church.
+Scholar Kim-Kwong Chan describes a "dilemma" that the Chinese government faces with regard to the church's legal status: recognizing the church would "open the floodgates to other world religions" seeking official status.
+Chan also states that China's regulations on religion have created an "embarrassing situation" in which the church lacks official status despite "influential business investors" in China like Bill Marriott being members of the church.

 Society

-Sociologist Pierre Vendassi observed that, compared to members of Evangelical communities in China, the LDS Church's adherents in China tend to more greatly limit the visibility of their religious identity.
+Sociologist Pierre Vendassi observed that, compared to members of Evangelical communities in China, the church's adherents in China tend to more greatly limit the visibility of their religious identity.
 According to Vendassi, interviews indicate that some Latter-day Saints in China are concerned that displaying their religious identity too prominently would carry a "political and social risk", citing one member who expressed to Vendassi in an interview that revealing his religious identity would cause others to "think that it's an American church."
 Vendassi argues that this can be linked to the church's "red church" policy, which cooperates with government regulations that have the goal of opposing "its development and its very nature".

 According to writer Robert Farley, the church is benefitted by good U.S.-China relations because it relies on converting Chinese nationals while they are overseas.

 Macau

-As of December 31, 2024, the LDS Church counts 1,445 members and 2 Branches in Macau.
-The LDS Church sees a significant flow members moving in and out of Macau causing fluctuations in membership and congregations.
+As of December 31, 2024, the church counts 1,445 members and 2 Branches in Macau.
+The church sees a significant flow members moving in and out of Macau causing fluctuations in membership and congregations.
 In 2015, Macau served as the pilot program for the Church's 2-hr Sunday meeting block schedule.

 Hong Kong

-As of December 31, 2024, the LDS Church counts 24,496 members, 1 temple, 1 mission, 1 district, 4 stakes, 21 wards, and 6 branches in Hong Kong.
+As of December 31, 2025, the church counts 24,930 members, 1 temple, 1 mission, 1 district, 4 stakes, 20 wards, and 6 branches in Hong Kong.